 It also didn’t happen in Illinois, which didn’t wait for a waiver and moved to change incentives for private agencies on its own.
 In 1997, there were 50,000 children trapped in foster care in that state, proportionately more than any other.

 What about L.A.?
-The results tell us only that in one of the most dysfunctional, highly politicized systems in America – with, at the time of the waiver, possibly in all of child welfare – it’s going to take more than a few years to get a waiver right.
+The results tell us only that in one of the most dysfunctional, highly politicized systems in America – with, at the time of the waiver, possibly the worst governing body in all of child welfare – it’s going to take more than a few years to get a waiver right.

 The Other Incentives